-"She's in here, Doc," Sawyer said lifting up his tent door.
+"She's in here, Doc," Sawyer said lifting his tent entrance.

 Jack rushed in and Sawyer followed, making sure no one else came in, "I found her in the jungle.
-A huge rock was in her right, which I got out.
+A huge rock was in her right leg, which I got out.
 She said she couldn't feel the leg with the gash in it…"

 "Get me bandages, antiseptic and water.
 Please hurry," Jack said.
 Sawyer did as he was told and Kate brought some other medical supplies from the tent that held Edward Mars.

 "I'm right here sweetie," Jack said taking her hand.
-He couldn't help the tear that fell down his face.
+He couldn't stop the tear that fell down his face.